 Character string specifying the name of the site column.
 If

-NULL(default), the function searches for columns named"Site","site","Alan","alan","Plot", or"plot".
+NULL(default), the function searches for columns named"Site","site","Plot", or"plot".
 If no such column is found, all data is treated as a single site.- tax_columns

 Character vector specifying the names of the taxonomic columns (from Species to highest rank).
 If